TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Experiment and Discussion

 \subsection{Baselines}

-Since TriMLP is designed for improving the primary ability of MLP in encoding cross-token interactions, we compare it with the following four representative sequential recommenders developed from different neural network architectures: \begin{itemize} \item \textbf{GRU4Rec} \cite{gru4rec} utilizes RNN to model historical sequences and dynamic preferences for sequential recommendation. \item \textbf{NextItNet} \cite{nextitnet} is a state-of-the-art CNN-based generative model for recommendation, which learns high-level representation from both short and long-range dependencies.
+Since TriMLP concentrates on improving the primary ability of MLP in encoding cross-token interactions, we compare it with the following four representative sequential recommenders developed from different neural networks: \begin{itemize} \item \textbf{GRU4Rec} \cite{gru4rec} utilizes RNN to model historical sequences and dynamic preferences for sequential recommendation. \item \textbf{NextItNet} \cite{nextitnet} is a state-of-the-art CNN-based generative model for recommendation, which learns high-level representation from both short and long-range dependencies.

 \item \textbf{SASRec} \cite{sasrec} employs Transformer-based encoder for recommendation where the self-attention mechanism dynamically models the sequential dependency.